-How to create a multiple value filter control including a “select all / none” option with Microsoft Excel
+How to enhance a multiple value filter check box control with an invert selection option in Microsoft Excel

 The comments and emails I received on the recent post Excel Dashboard Controls – Multiple Value Filters reinforced my conclusion that the original idea of providing a feature to switch back to a previous selection is more confusing than helpful.

 However, there is another option to really improve the functionality of multiple value filters.
 Leonid, one of my few but faithful readers was kind enough to share a very interesting idea: add an additional input feature to let the user invert the actual selection.

 Leonid provided 2 different solutions.
 Number 1 is a simple inversion symbol with additional explanatory text.
 Clicking on the symbol inverts the actual selection of filters:

 The VBA code triggered when clicking on the symbol is straight forward:

 The code simply inverts all target values of the check boxes from TRUE to FALSE and vice versa.